Lyuminarskiy/c/practice/lesson2.md

 >
 > `Expression1` is evaluated first.
 If it is true (non-zero), then `expression2` is evaluated, and that is the value of conditional expression.
 Otherwise `expression3` is evaluated.

-Change `if-else` Statement to conditional expression.
+Replace `if-else` statement with conditional expression.

 Variants (click to open):